MaciejPadula/DeploymentCenter/README.md

 ## How to deploy this solution to your server?

-You can use docker-compose for example:
+You can use docker-compose, for example:
 ```YAML
 services:
   frontend: